Hungpham03/DAP391m/README.md

 # Textual Emotion Classification
-This is a subject project that I and my teammate did.
+This is a subject project that I and my teammates did.

 # Create a python environment and install dependencies
 python -m venv .venv